Cataract Surgery – Sufaid Motia

 Most people recover quickly from cataract surgery, but you may feel more tired than usual for a few days.
 It usually takes about two to six weeks to make a full recovery, but this varies from person to person so follow your surgeon’s advice.

-If you need to travel by air, you can do so 24 hours after your operation, but check with your surgeon before you make any plans.
+If you need to travel by air, you can do so 24 hours after your operation, but check with the doctor before you make any plans.
 Remember to take your eye drops with you when you go away.

 If you have a cataract, replacing your cloudy lens with a new one is the only way to restore your vision.
-But you may not need to have surgery straightaway.
+Come for your normal routine checkup and discuss it with us.